RVCC-IDMX/about-me-AndrewParvaneh/README.md

 •	How the major navigation paradigms and mobile navigation paradigms.
 As well how to make and use a navigation bar.

+## Blog
+I wrote a blog on CSS animation and showed a couple examples of how it works.

+## NavBar
+For my navbar used I used a hamburger icon that toggles the menu open and closed when being used in a mobile media state.

 ## Roadmap